KrisKasprzak/Adafruit_ILI9341_Menu/README.md

 </ul>
   <br>
   <br>
-While this library was created for either the ILI9341_t3 and intended for Teensy-based MCU's or Adafruit_ILI9341 dricers, the library can be adapted to other display drivers.
+While this library was created for Adafruit_ILI9341 drivers, the library can be adapted to other display drivers.
 Note the driver must use the Adafruit_GFX libraries.
 To allow other display drivers, modify the lines in the .h and .cpp files to allow a different driver to be passed in.
-For example change call such as SliderH(ILI9341_t3 *disp,... to SliderH(Adafruit_RA8875 *disp,... and in the .cpp files you may have to change how fonts are set setFont(&SomeFont)
+For example change call such as SliderH(ILI9341_t3 *disp,... to SliderH(Adafruit_RA8875 *disp,... and in the .cpp files you may have to change how fonts are passed in using either setFont(&SomeFont) or setFont(SomeFont)
 <br>
 <br>